drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 Slew rate in the range of 10V/us or better is a requirement for being able to study phenomena that appear as steps or transients on a μs time scale.
 </li>
 <li>
-Power supply rejection ratio above 60dB for the OP AMP and FDA with the recommended power supply, discussed later in further detail for the ADC.
+Power supply rejection ratio above 60dB for the Op Amp and FDA with the recommended power supply, discussed later in further detail for the ADC.
 </li>
 </ul>

-For the design provided here, the input stage is an ADA4510-2,  which is a dual OP AMP with i<sub>n</sub> = 4fA/√Hz, e<sub>n</sub> ≈ 5nV/√Hz, maximum slew = 19V/μs and PSRR 140dB.
+For the design provided here, the input stage is an ADA4510-2,  which is a dual Op Amp with i<sub>n</sub> = 4fA/√Hz, e<sub>n</sub> ≈ 5nV/√Hz, maximum slew = 19V/μs and PSRR 140dB.
 As noted above, at 10Mohms at 1MHz, our noise is 40uV.

 For the FDA, all of the above are important except that the current noise requirement is relaxed since the FDA sees low source impedances in the outputs from the first stage.
 We choose an LT1994, which exceeds the front end specs with e<sub>n</sub> ≈ 3nV/√Hz and slew at 85V/μs.
 Its PSRR is 105dB.